OTs-38 Stechkin silent revolver

-The OTs-38 Stechkin is a 5-shot, double-action revolver, in production and service since 2002, chambered in the silent 7.62×41mm SP-4 cartridge.
+The OTs-38 Stechkin is a 5-shot, double-action revolver, in production and service since 2002, chambered in the silent action 7.62×41mm SP-4 cartridge.

 Design

 The effective range of fire for the OTs-38 Stechkin is 50 m.
 The cartridge employs a captive piston, creating a gas seal, so there is no flash or loud report upon discharge.

 As the cartridge is rimless, the cylinder is fed via full moon clips.
 The SP-4 cartridges emit no report or flame because the propellant gases are retained in the case.
 The OTs-38 revolver is claimed to be effectively silent, as the sound level of the live and dry firing is practically identical.

 S&W QSPR

 This system is virtually identical to that employed by the Quiet Special Purpose Revolver (QSPR) a variant of the commercially available Smith & Wesson Model 29 .44 Magnum revolvers, rebuilt to fire specially manufactured dedicated integrally silenced ammunition.

 Early prototypes had very short smooth-bore barrels with 0.40 inch (10 mm) bore and matching chambers, but later versions have longer barrels of up to four inches (100 mm).
-QSPR ammunition (which pioneered the captive piston propellant gas containment system) ejected fifteen tungsten balls from the special cartridges, weighing 7.5 grain (0.5 grams) each, exiting at a muzzle velocity of around 730 fps (222ms) for a muzzle energy of roughly 135 ft-lbs (185J).
+QSPR ammunition (which pioneered the captive piston propellant gas containment system) ejected fifteen tungsten balls from the special cartridges, weighing 7.5 grain (0.5 grams) each, exiting at a muzzle velocity of around 730 fps (222m/s) for a muzzle energy of roughly 135 ft-lbs (185J).

 This load was tailored to wound at up to 100 ft (30 m), and have a practical, and potentially fatal, effect at ranges below 30 ft (10 m), deemed sufficient for the QSPR's intended and narrow application: clearing the confined and dimly lit to pitch-black tunnels encountered by "tunnel rats" during the Vietnam War.
 No sights were fitted.

 The acoustic signature of QSPR rounds was around 110 dB (similar to a traditionally silenced .22LR pistol), the captive piston eliminated muzzle flash (vital when most engagements occurred in near or total darkness).
 While effective, only 250 QSPRs were manufactured; production was discontinued after the US withdrawal from Vietnam.